Hilimii/ProjectWingman_Autosplitter/README.md

 ### Campaign Run - F59
 Ensure that you have 6 splits, one for each mission.
 ### Campaign Start Splits
 If you have this setting enabled, your split number will double for the entire campaign you are running.

-Vanilla: 21 --> 42 Splits

-F59: 6 --> 12 Splits
+I.e. an additional split triggers at the start of each mission.
 ### Single Mission Runs
 Generally, you want one split.
 However, if you wish to gauge your pace at pivotal moments, it's okay to have additional manual splits.
 Just don't forget them!
-### F59 4 - Tunnel Run
+### F59 M4 - Express Lane & Tunnel Run
 For full runs of F59 mission 4 when you have the 'Tunnel Run' option ON, you should have 2 splits.
 This allows you to run the Express Lane and Tunnel Run categories simultaneously.
+If you are only running Tunnel Run, one split is plenty.
 ## Choosing the Right Options
 When running full campaign runs, use the Campaign category.
 When running single mission runs, use mission mode.
 Ensure that you have only one of these options selected at a time.